opalj/java-bytecode-disassembler/README.md

 ## Getting Started

-Currently you can only install the package manually by downloading/cloning this repository and following the instructions below.
+Install the package from Atom's package installer by searching for Java-Bytecode-Disassembler.
+Alternatively (or if you want to expand the package), you can install the package manually by downloading/cloning this repository and following the instructions below.

 ### Requirements